sergey-kvachenok/gymFuel/.agent-os/instructions/subagents/tech-lead.md

 - **Technical Requirements**: Functionality details, UI/UX specs, integration requirements
 - **External Dependencies**: Only if new dependencies needed (with justification)
 - **Implementation Details**: Based on Tech Lead analysis and chosen solution
+- **File Management**: Overwrite existing technical-spec.md if it exists - do not create duplicate files
   </step_8_5_technical_spec_creation>

 <step_8_6_conditional_specs>